linroger/Wealth-of-Nations/Financial Engineering/Appendices/Appendix 5.A Taxes and the Forward Price.md

 ---
-title: Appendix 5.A Taxes and the Forward Price
+title: Appendix 5.
+A Taxes and the Forward Price
 ---

-# Appendix 5.A Taxes and the Forward Price
+# Appendix 5.
+A Taxes and the Forward Price

 The formulas in this chapter—and in the book to this point—have ignored taxes.
 In this appendix we show how taxes enter into the theoretical formula for the forward price,  and explain why in practice these tax adjustments are never used.
 The impact of taxes on derivative prices was studied by Scholes (1976) and Cornell and French (1983),  who showed that prices depend upon taxes when capital gains,  dividends and interest are taxed at different rates.
 However,  a party such as a broker-dealer,  who is taxed identically on all forms of income,  will have a fair price that is independent of taxes.